shikras/d-cube/doc.md

   --xyxy2xywh          transform box coords from xyxy to xywh
 ```

-## Evaluation Examples on SOTA Methods
+### Evaluation Examples on SOTA Methods

 See [this directory](eval_sota/) for details.
-More scripts for evaluating popular SOTA OVD/REC/other methods on $D^3$ will be added later.
+We include the evaluation scripts of some methods there.

 ## Dataset Statistics

 [A python script](scripts/get_d3_stat.py) is provided for calculating the statistics of $D^3$ or visualizing figures like histograms, word clouds, etc.

+The specific statistics of the dataset are available in Section 3.3 of the DOD paper.